Master's Programme (60 credits) in Exercise Biomedicine - Human Performance

 Information on entry requirements can be found in the fact box for each semester – click on the plus sign to expand the box.

 Bachelor of Science with a major in Biomedicine or Exercise Science or the equivalent of 180 Swedish credit points or 180 ECTS credits at an accredited university - including 90 credits in natural sciences subjects with at least 7.5 credits in Cell Biology, 7.5 credits in Biochemistry, 7.5 credits in Human Physiology or the equivalent.
-Applicants must also have written and verbal command of the English language equivalent to English course 6 (Swedish Upper-Secondary School).
-This can be proved by grades from English education or by such tests as:
+Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 Selection is made on the basis of the required educational background.